The Biggest Male Icon Every Year Since You Were Born

 1999: Keanu Reeves

-Five years earlier, audiences started to see what Keanu Reeves was capable of, thanks to Speed.
+Five years earlier, audiences started to see what Keanu Reeves was capable of, thanks to the action flick Speed.
 But it wasn't until 1999's The Matrix that they really understood what he could do.
 After the movie made box office history, the story—and Reeves' character, Neo—continued on in a series of sequels, one of which is still forthcoming.

 2000: Denzel Washington